 Today more and more people, especially in Europe and America, are adopting hiking and trekking as a major outdoor event.
 Not only in these countries, but the trend of hiking and trekking is also increasing in many other parts of the world.
 But have you ever thought, what are the health benefits of hiking and trekking?
 Are these outdoor events really beneficial for health?
 Is hiking or trekking for everyone or has some age bar?
 Does hiking only has health benefits or are there any psychological benefits too?

 These are some questions which quite often strike in our mind.
-If someone seeks answer to these questions, although most of them are subjective in nature as far as the degree of benefits is concerned, but certainly the response would be positive.
+If someone seeks answers to these questions, although most of them are subjective in nature as far as the degree of benefits is concerned, certainly the response would be positive.
 Most of the people would immediately say, “Yes there are countless benefits.”
-No doubt, there are many benefits of hiking and trekking ranging from controlling obesity to preventing heart disease to improving the quality of air we breathe.
+No doubt, there are many benefits of hiking and trekking ranging from controlling obesity to preventing heart disease in improving the quality of the air we breathe.

 While many sports activities and games require special equipment or training to get started, the hiking is relatively much simpler and more beneficial than any other exercise.
 Literally, anyone can put on a pair of shoes along with few necessary gears and equipment and start moving into the woods for a little fresh air-this is called hiking.
 The scenery, accessibility and diverse nature of hiking trails make this heart-healthy pastime attractive for people of all ages, fitness levels and income brackets.
 Moreover, except for a few points, hiking and trekking don’t require any special expertise and skills.